-Implement a team based advising model designed to guide advisees throughout their four years at Agnes Scott College within the guidelines of federal, state, and local laws, and college, division and office policies and procedures.
-Reports to the director of SUMMIT advisors/associate director of academic advising and works with co-workers, faculty, staff, students and their families, and other outside contacts to support the students and growth of the college
+Implement a team based advising model designed to guide advisees throughout their four years at Agnes Scott College within the guidelines of federal, state, and local laws, and office, division and college policies and procedures.
+Reports to the director of SUMMIT Advisors/associate director of academic advising and works with co-workers, faculty, staff, students and their families, and other outside contacts to support the students and growth of the college.

 Please apply online.
-Cover letter is required.
 Position is posted until filled.
 Due to the overwhelming response to the college's staff openings we are unable to respond personally to individual telephone inquiries.
 No faxed submissions please.